This small town in Ontario will transport you to Europe

 There are also elements beyond the architecture that contribute to the decidedly Old World vibe, starting with the weekend farmers' market, which has roots that date all the way back to 1830, making it one of the oldest markets of its kind in Canada.

-Add to that the Tudor-styled Black Badger pub, the Dunfield Theatre, and a variety of quaint shops along the oldest streets of the town, and you have a recipe for a delightful day trip or weekend getaway away from the bustle of the big city.
+Add to that the Tudor-styled Black Badger pub, the Hamilton Family Theatre, and a variety of quaint shops along the oldest streets of the town, and you have a recipe for a delightful day trip or weekend getaway from the bustle of the big city.

 One of the biggest draws to the Cambridge area is Langdon Hall, but visitors making the trip to the luxury resort and dining destination would be remiss to pass up a visit the historic downtown area, which is one of the prettiest in all of Southern Ontario.